scusi/secureShare/README.md

 ### Server

 If you want you can run your own server instance, see below on how to do that.
-However you do not have to, there is a public server available at: https://secureshare.scusi.io/
+However you do not have to, there is a public server available at:

+ 'secureshare.scusi.io:443 (TLS)'

+Which is also already in the client as a default server.

 #### before you start the first time